akshayshanker/FUES/README.md

 - `m_bar` is the maximum possible gradient of the policy function
 - `endog_mbar` is a boolean indicating whether the cut off gradient used by FUES is endogenously determined using dela

-The derivative of time t policy function can be calculated using the implicit function theorem and the Euler equation (see Appendix A of the latest working paper).
+The (sup)derivative of time t policy function can be calculated using the implicit function theorem and the Euler equation (see Appendix A of the latest working paper).

 `FUES` detects jumps in the the second policy, policy_2_hat.